-Services, which include the Company's wholly-owned Construction and Property Management companies, generated combined revenues of P26.33 billion in 2013, 29% higher than the P20.38 billion posted last year.
-Construction revenues rose by 19% to P22.96 billion given an increased orderbook and the steady completion of ALI Group projects.
-Property Management revenues increased 196% to P3.38 billion in 2013, driven by the contribution of PhilEnergy and Direct Power.
+Services, which include the Company's wholly-owned Construction and Property Management companies, generated combined revenues of \clubsuit 26.33 billion in 2013, 29% higher than the \clubsuit 20.38 billion posted last year.
+Construction revenues rose by 19% to \clubsuit 22.96 billion given an increased orderbook and the steady completion of ALI Group projects.
+Property Management revenues increased 196% to \clubsuit 3.38 billion in 2013, driven by the contribution of PhilEnergy and Direct Power.
 Blended EBITDA margins for Services improved to 9% from 7% in 2012 due to effective cost management efforts.

-Equity in Net Earnings of Investees, Interest, Fees, Investment and Other Income

-Equity in Net Earnings from Investees rose by 3% to P550 million in 2013 from P536 million in the previous year.
-Interest and Investment Income meanwhile declined by 17% to P3.54 billion in 2013.
-The decrease is mainly attributed to the effect of the one-time gain on the re-measurement of ALI Makati Hotel & Residences, Inc. and ALI Makati Hotel Property, Inc. in 2012 and lower interest income on the Company's money market placements, despite a higher average cash balance in 2013.
-Other Income grew by 165% to P1.10 billion, primarily due to the sale of Laguna Technopark's waterworks business.
+Equity in Net Earnings of Associates and Joint Ventures, Interest, Fees, Investment and Other Income the re-measurement of ALI Makati Hotel & Residences, Inc. and ALI Makati Hotel Property, Inc. in 2012 and lower interest income on the Company's money market placements, despite a higher average cash balance in 2013.
+Other Income grew by 165% to ₽1.10 billion, primarily due to the sale of Laguna Technopark's waterworks business.